 Address: 1100 Orange Avenue, Coronado, CA 92118

-If you want to experience the very best of downtown Coronado, then look no further than visiting downtown Orange Avenue.
+If you want to experience the best of downtown Coronado, look no further than visiting downtown Orange Avenue.
 Orange Avenue is the name given to the strip in Coronado that extends from Bayside Coronado to the Hotel del Coronado on Ocean Boulevard.

-This part of the city is filled to the brim with patriotic flags and a sense of pride for the men and women that serve the military.
+This part of the city is filled to the brim with patriotic flags and a sense of pride for the men and women who serve in the military.
 Coronado Island is home to the Naval Special Warfare Command that trains Navy SEAL candidates, so it’s only fitting that Orange Ave holds such pride and events!

 There are also a variety of places to eat and drink and enjoy the nightlife.
 From oyster bars to barbecue joints and pubs, there’s no shortage of places to spend the night on Orange Avenue.